arhirapara76/spoofSensePod/README.md

 ```

 ## What this CocoaPod does?
-This CocoaPod scans the realtime face and gives desired result whether the captured face is valid or not.
+This CocoaPod scans the realtime face and gives desired resultCallBack whether the captured face is valid or not.
  Now this CocoaPod have some guidelines for validating the face (Also you can see in Screen no.2 Guideline screen).
  - Ample lighting on the face.
  - No face tilt.